 Students will be asked to read and prepare prior to the face to face lecture sessions.
-Learning materials will be made available in advance of lectures using the Blackboard learning platform, and it will be expected that students have done the required preparatory work.
+Learning materials will be made available in advance of lectures using the VLE learning platform, and it will be expected that students have done the required preparatory work.

 The format of resits will be determined by the Board of Examiners

 The summative assessment will (a) test students’ ability critically to assess explanations for health inequalities that are organised around social determinants of health, building on the formative assessment; and (b) invite them to apply this knowledge and skill set by focusing on a specific case study, social determinant of health or policy challenge.